vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 The teaching "Give up _dharma_ and a_dharma_" relates to the giving up of those _dharma_s which are said to be productive of certain gains (kāmya) and of those karmas which are forbidden."
 So also "give up satyam and also anritam" means "Do not desire satyam the enjoyment or experience of your self as an end in itself; also do not desire the enjoyment of[^74] ] anrita the pleasures of the world, wealth and the like ".
 It may also mean: "Give up speaking even that truth (satyam) which will cause pain to

+[^74]:
+One interpretation of the word _satya_ is the changeless eternal _ātmā_ or self; _anṛta_ refers to non-sentient things which contribute to the pleasures of wealth.

 others."
 In order to reveal the excellence of his teaching, it is repeated again :-" Having given up both satyam and anritam", it is said further, "Give up the thought which enables you to give up satyam and anritam, namely, the thought that you are the doer", in order to enable us to realise that even our doership is dependent on another (the Lord ).
 Thus there is no authority here for violating the commands of the Lord.

 Now let us consider what was taught to Uddhava :- In spite of what has been said so far, some quote the words addressed to Uddhava.--"Give up, Uddhava, all injunctions (vidhis) (like sandhyā, which are prescribed as a means to an end); give up all prohibitions such as “don't injure others"; give up the _dharma_s to be actively performed and also the _dharma_s which prescribe the avoidance of or abstention from certain acts and also the requisites (_aṅga_s) which you have heard so far and which you will learn hereafter as being necessary for both of them (Give up all these) and seek refuge in Me alone by all means, for I am the Inner Self of all beings.
 By doing so, you will attain _mokṣa_, where there is freedom from all fear".
 They quote these words and argue as follows "Since, here we are enjoined[^75] to give up the abstention from certain actions, and since in the _carama_ _śloka_, it is not proper to restrict or limit the meaning of sarva (all) in sarva karmāni, it follows that we should give up even the abstention (from evil acts )."
 This would mean that we should perform forbidden things as much as lies in our power.
 Since the doing of these forbidden things is something that, according to them, is enjoined, these people argue in their delusion that even if the _prapanna_ does forbidden things deliberately after _prapatti_, there would be no stain left.
 This is extremely ridiculous, for the (notorious) charvakas (alepakas) say that even if a man sins, it leaves no stain behind, whereas the argument stated above goes further and is tantamount to saying that (the _prapanna_ ) should necessarily commit sin: This is "like the fish swallowing greedily the bait made of iron covered with something which is delicious to eat, without any thought of the consequence.
 It is in reflecting on such (perversities) that the great sage became sad: "Whatever ** the good man shirks from, that the wicked man is delighted with.
 How painful is the perversity of this world !"

+[^75]:
+'Giving up abstention from forbidden things' would mean doing forbidden things.

 If the interpretation (given by these men) were the real meaning (of the teaching to Uddhava), it would follow that all the forbidden things done by a man throughout his life would be the requisites (_aṅga_s) of _prapatti_.
 The injunction that _prapatti_ with its _aṅga_s should be done only once would then have no meaning.
 It is not possible to do all the forbidden things at the moment of performing _prapatti_.
 Nor have we seen any one performing _prapatti_, doing as much of the forbidden as lies in his power.
 According to this contention of theirs, even sins cannot be called sins (since they are enjoined), in the same way as injury ( to animals) in the Agnishomiya sacrifice is not called a sin ( because it is enjoined).
 All this would be in conflict with their own commentary on the words "I will release thee from all sins", including the sins that might be committed deliberately after _prapatti_.
 It would imply that we should commit the three kinds of offences of the wind, speech and body ) as much as lies in our power.
 It is also opposed to the code of conduct followed by previous _ācārya_s, to the tradition of our ancients, to their own actual conduct and, further, to the observances of present day aspirants to _mukti_.
 Those who contend in this manner should, when they are attacked by a _prapanna_ owing to the desire for wealth or for pleasure, have to say; “Is this not, indeed, the _dharma_ expected of a _prapanna_ ?", and feel delighted.
 This would be opposed to countless _pramāṇa_s and is also not the real purport of the words in question.
 Some_ācārya_s would explain this contention that abstention from forbidden things is also included in the words sarva _dharma_n (as something to be given up) is due to ignorance of the meaning of the word _dharma_.
 It is in this way: Among abstentions only that which is done in accordance with prescribed rules as a means to secure a particular object is called _dharma_.
 Mere non-violence (_ahimsā_) is only the absence of sin and is not _dharma_ in the primary sense of the word ( for ao rules or restraints are observed).
 Therefore to give up non-violence undertaken for the sake of an object and in accordance with rules and restraints (_niyama_) means to give up the object aimed at and the rules and restraints in practising it.
 Beyond this, there is no au. thority for giving up the abstention from forbidden things that is prescribed in the _nivṛtti_ _śāstra_s (i.e.) _śāstra_s for securing _mukti_,